Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Discussion

-Instead, it may be that the young to intermediate age clusters hold the best clues to the Relic's formation history: despite the systemic quenching of the galaxy roughly one billion years prior (black line, Figure~\ref{fig:sfh}), it appears that clusters continued to form.
-This robust cluster population indicates an SFR that is $\approx2-3$ times higher than the integrated light (with large uncertainties).
-So while it is logical to infer that the clusters closest to the tidal tail formed as a result of the past dynamical interaction, it is hard to explain halo clusters with a similar age.
-These $\sim100$~Myr clusters, shown in the center panel of Figure~\ref{fig:sed} as white circles, are distributed throughout the halo of the Relic.
-The ejection scenario described above does not seem plausible.
-Another possible explanation is that these clusters have been accreted from smaller, nearby galaxies, which are common in the dense environment surrounding the Relic.
-A number of the halo globular clusters in the Milky Way have been accreted in this way \citep[e.g.,][]{BrodieStrader2006,Forbes2010,Ishchenko2023,Belokurov2024}.
-Moreover, local elliptical galaxies in dense environments are believed to accrete a significant fraction of their globular cluster populations \citep[e.g.,][]{BrodieStrader2006}.
-The lower metallicities found for these clusters only serves to further bolster this accretion hypothesis (see Section~\ref{sec:cluster_overview}).
-It is therefore the notable gap at lookback times less than 1 Gyr between the cluster-based and main galaxy SFH together with the spatial distribution and lower metallicities of these young to intermediate age clusters that builds the case for an accretion origin.
-While speculative, this accretion interpretation also fits nicely into the larger hierarchical framework of galaxy formation, where the outskirts of quiescent galaxies show empirical evidence of significant growth over their subsequent many billions of years of evolution \citep[e.g.,][]{vanDokkum2010,Hill2017}.
-While the bulk of star formation happened in the distant past in the Relic, it will continue to evolve through minor mergers and accretion -- tentatively supported herein by the existence of these young and intermediate age halo clusters.
+Instead, it may be that the young to intermediate-age clusters hold the best clues to the Relic's formation history: despite the systemic quenching of the galaxy roughly one billion years prior (black line, Figure~\ref{fig:sfh}), it appears that clusters continued to form.
+This robust cluster population indicates an SFR that is $\approx2-3$ times higher than the integrated light at lookback times of 0.1-1 Gyr.
+So while it is logical to infer that the clusters closest to the tidal tail formed as a result of the past dynamical interaction, it is harder to explain halo clusters with the youngest ages.
+These $\sim10-100$~Myr clusters, shown in the center panel of Figure~\ref{fig:sed} as white circles, are distributed throughout the halo of the Relic.
+Whereas the ejection scenario described above does not seem plausible, some fraction may have logically formed in stripped tidal streams of gas.
+Another possible explanation is that some of these clusters instead were accreted from smaller, nearby galaxies, which are common in the dense environment surrounding the Relic.
+A number of the halo GCs in the Milky Way have been accreted in this way \citep[e.g.,][]{BrodieStrader2006,Forbes2010,Ishchenko2023,Belokurov2024}.
+Moreover, local elliptical galaxies in dense environments are believed to accrete a significant fraction of their GC populations \citep[e.g.,][]{BrodieStrader2006}.